flextype/docs.flextype.org/site/entries/en/plugins/configuration/entry.md

 ---
 title: Plugin Configuration
+description: You can easily access plugin configuration and plugin information from your Twig templates and PHP files.
 ---

 You can easily access plugin configuration and plugin information from your Twig templates and PHP files.